Role

 RESULTS

-Within three months, conversion rose from 0.6% to 1.2%, weekly active users increased by 3%, showing stronger early retention.
+Within three months, conversion increased from 0.6% to 1.2%, weekly active users increased by 3%, showing stronger early retention.

 BACKGROUND